thedevdojo/voyager-themes/README.md

 In fact, you can checkout the sample-theme repo here: [https://github.com/thedevdojo/sample-theme](https://github.com/thedevdojo/sample-theme)

-You can active this theme inside of Voyager and then when you want to tell your application which view to load you can use:
+You can activate this theme inside of Voyager and then when you want to tell your application which view to load you can use:

 ```
 return view('theme::welcome')